USS Radnor

 USS Radnor (ID-3023) was a cargo ship and later troop transport that served with the United States Navy in 1918–19, during and shortly after World War I. The ship later went into merchant service, and in 1948 under Chinese ownership reportedly became the first all-Chinese ship to visit South America.
 Radnor was originally ordered as SS War Indian by a private company, but with U.S. entry into World War I in April 1917, she was requisitioned by the U.S. Navy for use as a cargo ship.
 Commissioned as USS Radnor (ID-3023) in May 1918, the ship spent the remainder of the war transporting cargoes for the Navy.
 After the war, USS Radnor was converted into a troop transport and used to repatriate U.S. troops home from France.

 Following decommission, the ship entered mercantile service as the cargo ship SS Radnor, operating under charter from the United States Shipping Board with a succession of private companies, mostly in trade between the United States and the Far East.
 In 1930, Radnor was sold to the Luckenbach Steamship Company, renamed SS Jacob Luckenbach, and employed in intercoastal service between the East and West coasts of the United States.

 After America's entry into World War II, Jacob Luckenbach made some long independent voyages to Australia, the Middle East and Far Eastern destinations, before joining the Atlantic convoy system in July 1943.
 For the next year, the ship made four round trips in convoy across the Atlantic, carrying vital supplies from the United States to Great Britain.
 In the closing stages of the war, the ship returned to independent service, operating between the United States and South America.

 In 1947, Jacob Luckenbach was sold to C. Y. Tung's fledgling Chinese Maritime Trust and renamed SS Tung Ping.
 In 1948, Tung Ping reportedly became the first all-Chinese ship to visit Central and South America.
 In 1950, the ship was sold to Panamanian interests, and operated under the names SS Pacific Dragon and later, SS Oceanic Justice.
 Oceanic Justice was scrapped in Tokyo, Japan in 1959.

+This ship is not to be confused with the SS Jacob Luckenbach which was a Type C3-class ship built in 1944 and which sank after a collision off San Francisco in 1953.